WhatsApp to move ahead with privacy update despite backlash | The Asian Age Online, Bangladesh

-Facebook Inc's WhatsApp said on Thursday that it will go ahead with its controversial privacy policy update but will allow users to read it at "their own pace" and will also display a banner providing additional information.
-The messaging platform laid out fresh terms in January, aimed at increasing business transactions on the platform.
-The policy update would allow owner Facebook and its subsidiaries collect user data, including their phone number and location, which sparked a global outcry and a rush of new users to competitors Telegram and Signal, among others.
+Facebook Inc's WhatsApp said on Thursday it will go ahead with its controversial privacy policy update but will allow users to read it at "their own pace" and will also display a banner providing additional information.
+In January, the messaging platform informed users it was preparing a new privacy policy, under which it could share limited user data with Facebook and its group firms.

 Leave Your Comments